HireWheel/odata-mysql/README.md

 #### Aliases

 By default, this script uses the name of the entities on the OData server as the name of their table in the MySQL database.
-If you would like to use alternate table names, you can specify an alternate name for the entity type (i.e. the `--entitytype` value) with the `--entitytable` flag (shortcut: `-l`), and alternate names for the expand types (i.e. the `--expandtypes` values) with the `--expandtables` flag (shortcut: `-k`).
+If you would like to use alternate table names, you can specify an alternate name for the entity type with the `--entitytable` flag (shortcut: `-l`), and alternate names for the expand types with the `--expandtables` flag (shortcut: `-k`).
 Like the `--expandtypes` flag, the `--expandtables` flag supports multiple values separated by commas.

 ## Commands